Crohn's Disease Treatment

 Tapering

-Administration is never a cure
+Administration is by no means a cure

 Cardiomegaly / Hypertension / Diabetes